magento/magento2-page-builder/docs/reference/architecture.md

 ## Integration with Magento and custom modules

-**[This seems very relevant to our current issues with PB compatibility.
-Can you provide more detailed info on this topic?]**

-When you activate PageBuilder, it replaces all WYSIWYG instances by intercepting the WYSIWYG UI Component field and replacing the traditional WYSIWYG editor with the PageBuilder editor.
+When you activate Page Builder, it replaces all WYSIWYG instances by intercepting the WYSIWYG UI Component field and replacing the traditional WYSIWYG editor with the Page Builder editor.

-This means that you need to write any custom extension that uses the WYSIWYG field UI Component to support the PageBuilder editor.
-You can revert to using the default WYSIWYG again by adding the following entry to the field configuration in the XML configuration file:
+This means that you don't have to modify your custom extensions if you're using UI components to implement their forms.
+However, if you don't want your module to use Page Builder for a specific field, you can revert to using the default WYSIWYG again by adding the following entry to the field in your XML configuration file:

 ```
 <item name="wysiwygConfigData" xsi:type="array">